IBM/maximo-labs/MkDocs/apm_8.7/docs/fast_start_loader.md

 14. Run the following cell to import the asset device mappings
 15. Continue to part 8 or scroll down to run the final cell to save the results.

+## Part 8 - Add additional Data (Optional)
+This portion of the notebook is optional.
+If there is additional data to be uploaded you can use this section and customize the data being sent to MAS and creating scoring data for your assets.
+These cells would have to be updated for your data.

+!!! note

+    Ensure you run the final cell with:
+    `store_json = json.dumps(store)
+    project.save_data("fast_execution.json", store_json, overwrite=True)`

 ## Confirm Data Upload and Prediction Groups
 <a name="confirm_upload"></a>